zhdsheldon/NTS.github.io/_posts/2022-08-25-This-is-the-title.md

 ---
 layout: post
-title: "Sheldon, Launches Site"
+title: "First post"
 date: 2022-08-25
 ---

-Well.
-Finally got around to putting this old website together.
+Start to learn how to create a website.
 Neat thing about it - powered by [Jekyll](http://jekyllrb.com) and I can use Markdown to author my posts.
-It actually is a lot easier than I thought it was going to be.